particle-iot/docs/src/content/getting-started/logic-ledger/data-transformation.md

 }
 ```

+The published event name is `'wifiScanExpanded/' + event.deviceId` because later on we'll need the original Device ID in the response.
+Since the integration event name is a prefix, it does not care that there are additional characters at the end.

 Set the trigger to match your product and the original event name which must match your device code.
 Note that the trigger for Logic is an exact match, not a prefix match.

 | Trigger field | Value |